PX4/PX4-Autopilot/nuttx/fs/nxffs/README.txt

   FLASH.
 As the file system becomes more filled with fixed files at the front of the device, the level of wear on the blocks at the end of the FLASH increases.
+- When the time comes to reorganization the FLASH, the system may be inavailable for a long time.
+That is a bad behavior.
+What is needed, I think, is a garbage collection task that runs periodically so that when the big reorganizaiton event occurs, most of the work is already done.
+That garbarge collection should search for valid blocks that no longer contain valid data.
+It should pre-erase them, put them in a good but empty state... all ready for file system re-organization.